thesparkvision/SummerTraining2020/README.md

 # SummerTraining2020
-In this repository, I will daily add on the code that I practice as a part of my summer training on java, ReactJs, AngularJs and Nodejs with HTML,CSS and Javascript quick review along with Mysql
+In this repository, I will daily add on the code that I practice as a part of my summer training on Java, Java Server Pages, Angular framework with HTML, CSS, Javascript, TypeScript along with Mysql

 I will regularly update here what I have learnt daily.